salamza/SpellingbeeArabic/README.md

 You should have received a copy of the GNU General Public License along with SpellingBee Application.
 If not, see <http://www.gnu.org/licenses/>.

-Lum_King.wav sound clip is from Rayman Origins (2011), Game was developed by Ubisoft Montpellier and published by Ubisoft.
-The soundtrack was composed by Christophe Heral and Billy Martin.Copy right of clip belong to them.